 Though we did not find evidence for B. cinerea adaptation to tomato based on isolate host source, the B. cinerea isolates may contain genetic variation at individual loci that allow them to better attack subsets of the tomato genotypes (Rowe and Kliebenstein 2007, Kretschmer and Hahn 2008, Corwin, Subedy et al. 2016).
 A visual analysis of the data suggested an interaction between the genomes of B. cinerea and tomato (Figure 1 c-h).
 However, when using the full model, we found no significant interaction between isolate and individual host genotype, even though there was a large fraction of variance within these terms (Table 1).
 This may indicate a lack of interaction between genetic variation in the host and pathogen.
 Interaction effects in large datasets can be difficult to identify using mixed models, so we used a second standard statistical approach, a Wilcoxon signed-rank test, to test if the rank of B. cinerea isolate-induced lesion size significantly changes between pairs of tomato genotypes.
 This showed that when using the full isolate population, the rank performance of the isolates does significantly vary between host genotypes.
 When comparing mean lesion size between paired plant genotypes, 58% (38 out of 66) of tomato accession pairs had significantly different ranking of the isolates (Wilcoxon signed-rank test with Benjamini-Hochberg FDR-correction, Table 2, Supplemental Figure 2).
 A significant p-value indicates that the two host genotypes show evidence for different virulence interactions with the population of B. cinerea isolates, providing evidence for host x pathogen genotypic interactions.
 This pattern was consistent across domesticated host pairs, wild host pairs, or between-species host pairs (Wilcoxon signed-rank test with B-H FDR-correction, Table 2).
 This suggests that the population of B. cinerea does display differential responses to the tomato genetic variation.

 To focus on whether specific B. cinerea isolates may be sensitive to domestication, we applied a Wilcoxon and ANOVA approach.
 Overall, most isolates (78/97, 80%) are more virulent on domesticated than wild tomato (Figure 3).
 The Wilcoxon signed-rank test, to compare the rank of mean lesion size of all the B. cinerea isolates on wild versus domesticated tomato, was significant (Wilcoxon signed-rank test, W = 5946, p-value = 0.002) (Figure 3).
 To identify the pathogen genotypes most sensitive to domestication, we conducted single-isolate ANOVAs including the fixed effects of plant, domestication, and experiment, and found two isolates with a significant effect of domestication on lesion size (p < 0.05, FDR corrected) (Figure 1h), both of which are more virulent on domesticated tomato.
-These included one of the highly virulent isolates (Fd2), and one of the largely saprophytic isolates (Rose), which suggests that isolate virulence level on tomato does not predict B. cinerea genetic response to tomato domestication.
-Both of these isolates were more virulent on domesticated than on wild tomato.
+The highly domestication-sensitive isolates included one of the highly virulent isolates (Fd2), and one of the largely saprophytic isolates (Rose), which suggests that isolate virulence level on tomato does not predict B. cinerea genetic response to tomato domestication.
+Removing these two domestication-sensitive isolates from our population did not eliminate the effect of tomato domestication on lesion size, as Domestication still accounted for 0.7% of total variation and 3.3% of genetic variation (Table SX1).
 These results suggest that this B. cinerea population contains two highly domestication-sensitive isolates which are more virulent on domesticated tomato, and a broader pattern of B. cinerea sensitivity to tomato genetic variation.

 Table 2.
 Rank order shifts of 97 B. cinerea isolates by lesion area across all of the tomato accessions.